ygs07/tdd-slides/pages/presentation-slides.md

 ---

-# Practical Example: TDD for APP_DEBUG
+# Practical Example:

-Lets Jump into some code
+Lets Jump into some code, I've got some repos setup locally but feel free to:

 [Click here to visit the github Repo for the Laravel App here](https://sli.dev/features/line-highlighting)